dcastl2/advanced-cpp/assg/prog5a/README.rst

 7. Copy of a stack.
-     [16]  Write a function ``Stack *copy(Stack *s)`` which returns the reverse of a stack.
+     [16]  Write a function ``Stack *copy(Stack *s)`` which returns a copy of the stack.

 8. Check if a stack is a palindrome.